bentasker/scheduled_toots/README.md

 cw: This is a very bad joke

-To guys walk into a bar.
+Two guys walk into a bar.
 Ouch
 ```